This is a hybrid position located in Texas. Please read the full job description for more details.

 About the role

 Must be based in Corpus Christi, Austin, or Houston metro areas and willing to commute to regional offices in these locations.
 This is a hybrid role that will include work from home, in-office (in regions where a TCE office is located) and in-person activities and expectations.
-Frequent travel will be expected within the state of Texas, mostly along the Gulf Coast and greater Houston area, and potentially some travel outside of Texas.

 Major functions and responsibilities: